-I am in the process of having additional photos of the actions being made for Gary Linderer.
-I will provide you copies as well.
 I remain steadfast in my personal experiences and beliefs, that we definitely had missions in lower North Vietnam.
 They were well north of the DMZ, far enough east of the Lao border, to avoid any confusion as to our location.
 Back at the hootches after the missions, the only discussion among the Phoenix pilots was an oft heard comment, "can you fucking believe it?"